Skippers404/Ticket-Booking/README.md

   <h1>Objectives</h1>

-  <p>TThe primary objective of a ticket booking platform is to facilitate the selection, reservation,
+  <p>The primary objective of a ticket booking platform is to facilitate the selection, reservation,
     and purchase of tickets for various events, such as movies, concerts, and travel.
     Such platforms provide users with comprehensive information about show schedules, available seats, and ticket prices, allowing them to book tickets seamlessly online.
 Additionally, these systems